Woman still searching for answers in mother's mysterious 2008 death

 "First and foremost, I very much want to know who killed my mother.
 My peace depends on knowing what my mom went through.
 After that, I would like to continue to advocate for the other victims who have gone through the same situation I have gone through.
 Helping other people and finding out who killed my mom."

 Simpson says the national organization, The Cold Case Foundation, has been looking into her mother's case and they plan to meet tomorrow to give her an update.
-Certain West Baton Rouge officials did not return our request for comment.
+Certain Pointe Coupee officials did not return our request for comment.

 More News